mvolkmann/blog/src/ocaml.md

 ## REPL

 OCaml has two REPLs.
 A basic one can be started by entering `ocaml`.
-A better one is `utop` which is short for "Universal Toplevel".
+A better REPL is `utop` which is short for "Universal TOPlevel".
 The `utop` command provides a more interactive, user-friendly interface that includes line editing, syntax highlighting, command history, and tab completion.